spiral/docs/http/middleware.md

 Middleware object will be instantiated on demand.

-> Make sure to add this bootloader before `RoutesBootloader` in your app.
+> Make sure to add this Bootloader before `RoutesBootloader` in your app.

 ## Route Specific Middleware
-To add middleware to the route object use `withMiddleware` method, make sure to use newly created route instance (example is given for bootloader):
+To add middleware to the route object use `withMiddleware` method, make sure to use newly created route instance (example is given for Bootloader):

 ```php
 use App\Controller\HomeController;